 The focus of these new business models is no longer on the businesses with their products and services but increasingly on users and their personal needs and preferences.
 Users can receive – on demand – products and (Internet-based) services which adapt to their individual requirements.
 One example of this are mobility apps which can optimize travel routes taking into account the user’s preference for a certain mode of transport or route, identify the quickest and least expensive transport options among various mobility providers, and sell the appropriate ticket from any of the providers.
 Self-learning systems also enable the production of entirely new products such as the automatic configuration and production of tailor-made goods in real time for individual customers.

 The great volumes of many different kinds of data on which these business models are based come from different sources.
 They are compiled, evaluated and made utilizable on digital platforms.
 Methods of machine learning can be used to identify patterns in the data and make predictions on their basis, for example in the predictive maintenance of machinery.
 In many cases a single business is not in a position to implement these data-driven business models, which is why digital platforms are being established which bring together businesses from various industries and of varying sizes (digital ecosystems).

-These issues are the focus of Working Group 4 headed by Ms Susanne Boll (University Oldenburg/OFFIS) and Mr Uwe Riss (SAP) of the Plattform Lernende Systeme.
+These issues are the focus of Working Group 4 headed by Ms Susanne Boll (University Oldenburg/OFFIS) and Mr Wolfgang Faisst (SAP) of the Plattform Lernende Systeme.